3D Print Hardware

 Where to find the 3D print files?

-Search through the download section or through the specific article.
+.
 STL, ready to 3D print files, are provided for free.
+You find published files on our Github repo or through the specific article.
 If you don’t find what you are looking for just ask, maybe we’ve forgotten to publish the material.

 Where can I find the source code for the Android Applications?